 It’s not the most fun topic to discuss, but aging does come with health challenges.
 Overcoming these and being comfortable is something that everyone has to think about and take into account when saving.

 If you have health issues going into retirement, this is something that has to be factored into your budget.
 Or, if you have a genetic background of certain illnesses in your family, you’ll want to consider this too.

 Whether or not you’ll want to reside in a facility or close to one that has on-site medical staff is a choice that you’ll have to make, and strongly consider.
 So even though it’s not the best and most exciting part of retirement, your health will strongly impact your golden years.
 This will require some thought, whether you like it or not.

 Taxes in Nevada and Clark County

 There is a little bit of a financial bonus in Vegas retirement.
-There’s no income tax in Nevada, and that includes social security and retirement.
+There’s no state income tax in Nevada, and that includes social security and retirement.
 It’s also worth noting that there’s no estate or inheritance tax either.

 Also, property tax is based on a 35% fair market value.
 When budgeting, you can also factor in that anyone over 62 is eligible for up to a 90% property tax rebate.
 Jackpot!